6 quotes to live by, from Parkinson’s Life podcast guests

 Two years later, the podcast has just struck gold once again, earning the top spot for ‘Best Branded Podcast’ at the prestigious International Content Marketing Awards 2021.
 Announcing the award in a virtual ceremony, judge Trygve Tønnessen, senior creative at Geelmuyden Kiese, congratulated the team on a “great podcast about a very important topic”.

 Of course, this would have been impossible without the guests who have been willing to share their stories with us.
 Their contributions have helped to spark conversations on everything from fitness and food, to sex and relationships, to parenting and the pandemic – with many laughs, touching moments and connections made along the way.

-The Parkinson’s Life team hope this achievement will help to raise awareness of the important stories that people in the Parkinson’s community have to tell – and the advice they can offer to others with the condition.
+Parkinson’s Life team hope this achievement will help to raise awareness of the important stories that people in Parkinson’s community have to tell – and the advice they can offer to others with the condition.